 - Add the sugar and lemon zest to the eggs and whisk thoroughly to combine.

-- Next, add the lemon juice and butter to the mixture and place it on top of the heating bottom of the double boiler.
-Whisking constantly heat the mixture to 170°F.
+- Add the lemon juice and butter to the mixture and place it on top of the heating bottom of the double boiler.
+Whisk constantly and heat the mixture to 170°F.

 - Once the mixture reaches 170°F, remove the top of the boiler from the heat and continue whisking for five minutes while the mixture continues to thicken.

-- Ladle the hot curd into the prepared, half-pint jars, leaving 1/2" of headspace.
-Wipe jar rims, center lids, and finger tighten rings.
+- Ladle the hot curd into prepared half-pint jars, leaving ½ inch of headspace.
+Wipe jar rims, center lids, and finger-tighten rings.

-- Place the jars into the canner that has been heated to 180°F and place the lid on the canner and bring it up to a boil.
+- Place the jars into the canner heated to 180°F, cover with the lid, and bring the canner to a boil.
 This should take approximately 25 to 35 minutes.

 - Once boiling, process the jars for 15 minutes.
-Turn off the heat and remove the lid.
-Allow the jars to sit for 5 minutes before removing them to a towel-lined counter.
+Turn off the heat, remove the lid, and allow jars to sit for 5 minutes before transferring to a towel-lined counter.

 - After 12 hours, check for proper seals and remove rings.
-Unsealed jars can be placed in the refrigerator or freezer.
+Unsealed jars may be refrigerated or frozen.
 Sealed jars will store for up to four months.

 Notes